 We are currently accepting applications for the 2020/2021 Resident Theatre.

 Backyard Renaissance presents theatre with an “art to the gut” sensibility and believes that exceptional storytelling is rooted in a sense of joyful play, human connection, and gutsy intensity.
 The company was founded in 2015 by artistic director Francis Gercke and executive director Jessica John Gercke.
 With the addition of producing director Anthony Methvin, the company has produced six productions including the San Diego Premiere of Parlour Song by Jezz Butterworth, The Elephant Man by Bernard Pomerance, the San Diego Premiere of Gutenberg: The Musical by Scott Brown and Anthony King, Abundance by Beth Henley, the San Diego Premiere of Bachelorette by Leslye Headland, and the world premiere of Tarrytown by Adam Wachter, which was named Best Original Musical by the San Diego Critics Circle Awards this past February.

-The San Diego premiere of Backyard Renaissance’s An Experiment with an Air Pump by Shelagh Stephenson is currently running through August 25, 2019 in the Theodore and Adele Shank Theatre.
+The San Diego premiere of Backyard Renaissance’s An Experiment with an Air Pump by Shelagh Stephenson ran August 8 – August 25, 2019 in the Theodore and Adele Shank Theatre.

 Past Resident Theatre Companies have included:

 Native Voices at the Autry, 2015/2016 and 2016/2017 Season

 San Diego Asian American Repertory Theater, 2012/2013 Season